uditalias/injex/README.md

 - Bootstraps the container, creates singletons, factory methods and injects dependencies.
 **Note** that this method may throw `DuplicateDefinitionError` if there are module duplications or `InitializeMuduleError` if there is an error in one of the `@init` methods.

 ### `get<T>([name])`
-- Lookup and retrieve a module by it's name.
-Returns `undefined` if the module is not exist.
+- Lookup and retrieve a module by its name.
+Returns `undefined` if the module does not exist.

 ### `addObject<T>([object, name])`
 - Add an object to the container with the given name.
-**Note** that this method will throw an `DuplicateDefinitionError` if the module is already defined.
+**Note** that this method throws the `DuplicateDefinitionError` if the module is already defined.

 ### `removeObject<T>([name])`
-- Removes an object by its name.
+- Remove an object by its name.

 ## Decorators

 ### `@define()`
-- Defines a class as a module using the camel cased version of the class name, or with a name argument passed to the decorator (`@define("myModule")`)
+- Defines a class as a module using the camel-cased version of the class name, or with the name argument if it's passed to the decorator (`@define("myModule")`)

 ### `@singleton()`
-- Set a module as a singleton, the same instance will return on each `@inject()` or `get()`.
+- Defines a module as a singleton, the same instance returns on each `@inject()` or `get()`.

 ### `@init()`
 - Define an init method for a module.
-This method will be called in the bootstrap phase.
-The method can return a Promise.
+The method invoked in the bootstrap phase and can return a Promise.

 ### `@bootstrap()`
-- A class with this decorator will invoke it's `run` method at the end of the bootstrap container phase, after all modules initialized.
-You don't need to use @define() or @singleton() decorators when you use @bootstrap(), since the bootstrap decorator automatically defined as a singleton module.
+- A class with this decorator invoke its `run` method at the end of the bootstrap container phase after all modules initialized.
+You don't need to use @define() or @singleton() decorators when you use @bootstrap() since the bootstrap decorator automatically defines the module as a singleton.
 For Example:
 	```typescript
 	@bootstrap()
 	export class ProjectBootstrapModule implements IBootstrap {